xcuadrado/api/scope_of_work_integration.md

 		"service": "Standard",
 		"price": 4.95
 	}

+#### Optional Attributes
+Not all proudcts will contain these fields

+* `google_category` is the Google Category from the [Google Product Taxonomy](https://www.google.com/basepages/producttype/taxonomy.en-US.txt).
+This attribute of the type `String`.

+* The `colors` attribute is an `Array of String`.
+Each array element represents a color in which this product is available.

+* The `margin` of this product.
+How much does the shop make on every sale?
+  This is useful for us in order to better promote specific products.
+Type `Float`.

+* `adult` The adult status assigned to your product listings through the ‘adult’ attribute affects where product listings can show.
+For example, "adult" or "non-family safe" product listings aren't allowed to be shown in certain countries or to a certain audience.
+Type `Boolean`

 * `discount_absolute` shows that there is an absolute discount on a product.
 For example a 2.00 Euro discount.
 Type `Float`.